Quick Transfers To Flaine

 Flaine - skiing and boarding at its best!

 As for the skiing, Flaine has a well-deserved reputation for excellent snow cover.
-At 1600m, the resort isn't especially high, but the resort is in a huge bowl reaching up to 2500m, which boasts superb snow retention, offering skiing from mid-December to the end of April each year.
+At 1600m, the resort isn't especially high, but it is in a huge bowl reaching up to 2500m, which boasts superb snow retention, offering skiing from mid-December to the end of April each year.

 In fact, the name Flaine comes from the local legend of a giant living in the valley who laid down to rest his head in this open bowl shape, with 'Flainoz' being colloquial French for 'pillow', the name got transformed over time in Flaine (or so the story goes!).

 The 265km of pistes that make up the Grand Massif ski area will keep you easily entertained for a week of skiing, with Flaine itself boasting 64 pistes and 23 lifts.
 There are also dedicated snowshoeing pistes and cross country skiing loops too.